-Public art, especially when it is of monumental character, provides an immediate impact.
-Free and accessible at all times to all people from all walks of life makes it one of the most democratic art forms.
-Furthermore, a monument, which extends beyond the telling of a past event, has the power to influence and unite people in a way that other artistic mediums cannot.
-When public art carries a strong message, it has the power to affect a collective norm.
-It may broaden people’s thinking to be more inclusive, and as such it has the capacity to bring on a meaningful change.
+“Public art, especially when it is of monumental character, provides an immediate impact that, in my eyes, is derived from its democratic nature.
+Public art is free and accessible at all times to all people from all walks of life.
+When a monument extends beyond the telling of a past event, it has the power to influence and unite people in an immediate way that is both visceral and intellectual.
+A public art, which carries a strong message, has the power to affect a collective norm.
+It may broaden people’s thinking, encourage them to accept the validity of different viewpoints, and consequentially, it may bring on meaningful societal changes".

 Artist’s Statement, 2003